rombrew/phobia/doc/CommandLineInterface.md

 many registers in different units of measurement.
 You are free to choose how to control current in Amperes or percentage from full scale or something else.

-There are telemetry module with 10 link registers.
-Choose any registers you need to be captured.
+We have telemetry module with 20 links that configured to the most important registers by default.
+You can choose any registers you need to be captured.

-	(pmc) reg tlm.reg_ID0 pm.tvm_A
+	(pmc) reg tlm.reg_ID0 pm.dbg_flux_rsu
-	(pmc) reg tlm.reg_ID1 pm.tvm_B
+	(pmc) reg tlm.reg_ID1 pm.watt_consumed_Ah
 	(pmc) reg tlm.reg_ID2 ...

 Command to grab telemetry into RAM and flush textual dump.